danmar/cppcheck/man/manual.md

 With Cppcheck you can check files manually, by specifying files/paths to check and settings.
 Or you can use a project file (cmake/visual studio/etc).

-We don't know which approach will give you the best results.
+We don't know which approach (project file or manual configuration) will give you the best results.
 It is recommended that you try both.
 It is possible that you will get different results so that to find most bugs you need to use both approaches.

 Later chapters will describe this in more detail.